Vitamin Deficiency TestsChoose category

-Vitamin B12 deficiency is also widespread – especially among vegetarians and vegans, since the vitamin occurs almost exclusively in animal foods.
-Symptoms of this vitamin deficiency include decreased physical performance and concentration.
-It can also promote depression and, in severe cases, even lead to anaemia and nervous disorders.
+Vitamin B12 deficiency is also widespread – especially, among vegetarians and vegans, since the vitamin is found almost exclusively in animal foods.
+Symptoms of this vitamin deficiency include lower physical performance and concentration.
+It can also promote depression and, in severe cases, even lead to anaemia and disorders of the nervous system.

-Do you belong to the risk groups and suspect a deficiency, or are you simply interested in how well you are supplied with vitamin D or vitamin B12?
-Using the cerascreen® Vitamin D Test and the cerascreen® Vitamin B12 Test, you can measure these vitamin levels in the comfort of your home.
-Our self-tests allow you to take a small blood sample and then dispatch it to our specialist laboratory.
+Do you belong to one of the risk groups and suspect a deficiency, or are you simply interested in how your vitamin levels are looking?
+Using the cerascreen® Vitamin D Blood Test and the Vitamin B12 Test, you can measure these vitamin levels with a vitamin deficiency test kit in the comfort of your home.
+Our vitamin deficiency tests allow you to take a small blood sample and then send it in to our specialist partner laboratory.

-You will then receive a results report within a few days, which will inform you of the respective vitamin level and give you tips on how to bring the values back on track during a deficiency.
+You will then receive a results report within a few days, which will inform you of your vitamin levels and give you tips on how to get your vitamin levels back on track if there is a deficiency.

-If you suffer from a vitamin deficiency, vitamin D and vitamin B12 in particular are very difficult to replenish through sunbathing and diet alone.
-In such cases dietary supplements may be useful.
+Once you have confirmed a vitamin deficiency – through taking a home vitamin deficiency test, for example – there are certain measures you should take to optimise your vitamin levels again.
+If you suffer from a vitamin deficiency, vitamin D and vitamin B12 in particular are very difficult to replenish through sunbathing and your diet alone.
+In such cases, dietary vitamin supplements may be useful.

-Vitamin B12, for example, can be taken in the form of tablets, capsules or drops.
+Vitamin B12 supplements, for example, can be taken in the form of tablets, capsules or drops.
 It is the active forms of vitamin B12, for example methylcobalamin, that are best utilised by the body.
-You can prevent a deficiency by taking 1,000 micrograms per day (in the form of vitamin B12 here).
-In case of severe deficiencies, higher dose injections may be taken that will be administered monthly by your doctor.
+You can prevent a deficiency by taking 1,000 microgrammes per day, but for treating severe deficiencies, high-dose injections may be used that will be administered monthly by your doctor.

-With vitamin D, a dose of 2,000 International Units (IU) is enough to maintain your level and prevent a deficiency.
-If you already have a vitamin D deficiency, you can also take a higher dose for a while to replenish your stores.
-The body can process supplements in which cholecalciferol (vitamin D3), the active form of vitamin D, is dissolved in oil.
-You can purchase supplements in drop or capsule form.
+With vitamin D supplements, a dose of 2,000 International Units (IU) is enough to maintain healthy vitamin D levels and prevent a deficiency.
+If you already have a vitamin D deficiency, you can also take a higher dose for a while to replenish your vitamin reserves.
+The body can process supplements, in which cholecalciferol (vitamin D3) – that is, the active form of vitamin D – is dissolved in oil.